igapyon/blancoApexFormatter/README.md

 ## usage

-easy way to use formatter is using blancoApexFormatterCli.
+There is several way to use blancoApexFormatter.
+My currently recommendation is to use blancoApexFormatterCli. blancoApexFormatterCli provides Ant Task and command line interface.
 See below:

 ### Ant task

-Write ant taskdef like below.
+Prepare Ant taskdef on your build.xml like below:

 ```xml
 	<taskdef name="apexformatter" classname="blanco.apex.formatter.ant.BlancoApexFormatterTask">